 Be advised that the percentage of seeds that will actually sprout is rather small, so you’ll want to sow the seed quite heavily.

 Once Ranunculus seeds are soon, place the seedling tray in a bright, airy place with a consistent temperature of about 50° degrees Fahrenheit.

 Seedlings should germinate within 20 or 30 days.
 Once this happens, increase the temperature to about 55° degrees Fahrenheit.
-Plant Ranunculus outdoors after all danger of frost has passed and expect flowers in June.
+Plant Persian Buttercups outdoors after all danger of frost has passed and expect flowers in June.

-When growing Ranunculus in pots or container, be sure there’s plenty of room for the roots to grow.
+When growing Ranunculus in pots or containers, be sure there’s plenty of room for the roots to grow.

-Ranunculus have very extensive root systems, and need a minimum of a 10″ inch pot for one or two jumbo size tubers or three #2 tubers.
+Persian Buttercups have very extensive root systems and need a minimum of a 10″ inch pot for one or two jumbo size tubers or three #2 tubers.

 Steps to Caring for Ranunculus

-#2 – Deadhead spent flowers throughout Ranunculus flowering season to encourage more blossoms.
+#2 – Deadhead spent flowers throughout the Persian Buttercups flowering season to encourage more blossoms.

 #3 – When blooming stops and foliage begins to die back, stop watering.

 #4 – If you live in an area where the tubers can overwinter in the ground, apply a light feeding of a balanced, water-soluble fertilizer (10 – 10 – 10).